this-is-learning/rxjs-fundamentals-course/part-3/part-3.md

 sourceTakeFirst.subscribe(value => console.log(value));
 ```

-Great!Now we know how to take the first values from a stream.
-Let's see how else can we filter values using **RxJS** operators.
+Great!
+Now that we know how to take the first values from a stream, let's see how else we can filter values using **RxJS** operators.

 ## **distinct()**